-On July 28, 1862, John White and other members of the “Pikes Peakers” discovered gold in the creek waters where Bannack stands today.
-It was the beginning for both Bannack and the State of Montana, considered one of the last frontiers.
-The creek was originally named Willard Creek by the Lewis and Clark Expedition when they came through in 1805.
-But, due to the large grasshopper population in 1862, it was renamed Grasshopper Creek.
+On July 28, 1862, John White and other “Pikes Peaker” members discovered gold in the creek waters where Bannack stands today.
+It was the beginning for Bannack and the State of Montana, considered one of the last frontiers.
+The creek was initially named Willard Creek by the Lewis and Clark Expedition when they came through in 1805.
+But, due to the large grasshopper population in 1862, it was renamed, Grasshopper Creek.

-The Colorado prospectors filed one of the first gold claims in what was Idaho Territory at the time and, would later become Montana.
-News of the strike traveled fast and led to the greatest rush to the West since the California Gold Rush in 1848.
+The Colorado prospectors filed one of the first gold claims in what was Idaho Territory at the time and would later become Montana.
+News of the strike traveled fast, leading to the greatest rush to the West since the California Gold Rush in 1848.
 A mining camp was quickly built, literally springing up overnight.
-Most of the miners lived in tents, caves, dugouts, shanties, huts, and wagons.
+Most miners lived in tents, caves, dugouts, shanties, huts, and wagons.

-The people who rushed to Bannack were not only miners, they also included many deserters of the Civil War, outlaws and businessmen intent on profiting from the many newcomers.
-These early settlers arrived by wagon, stagecoach, horse back, steamboat, and even by foot, in search of their fortunes.
-Not anticipating the harsh Montana winter, many came ill-prepared and lacking supplies, creating a great hardship for these early pioneers.
+The people who rushed to Bannack were not only miners; they also included many deserters of the Civil War, outlaws, and businessmen intent on profiting from the many newcomers.
+These early settlers arrived by wagon, stagecoach, horseback, steamboat, and even by foot in search of their fortunes.
+Not anticipating the harsh Montana winter, many came ill-prepared and lacking supplies, creating great hardship for these early pioneers.

-As in most mining towns Bannack’s population consisted of mostly men, with the exception of saloon girls and “painted ladies.”
-For the few wives living in camp, dances were their only social activity and relief from household duties.
+As in most mining towns, Bannack’s population consisted mostly of men, except for saloon girls and “painted ladies.”
+For the few wives living in the camp, dances were their only social activity and relief from household duties.

 By 1863, the settlement had gained some 3,000 residents and applied to the U.S. Government for the name of Bannock, named for the neighboring Indians.
-However, Washington goofed it up, spelling the name with an “a” – Bannack, which it retains to this day.
+However, Washington goofed it up, spelling the name with an “a” – Bannack, which it still retains.

-In addition to its reputation for gold, Bannack also quickly gained a reputation for lawlessness.
+In addition to its gold reputation, Bannack quickly gained a reputation for lawlessness.
 The roads in and out of town were home to dozens of road agents, and killings were frequent.
-In January, 1863, Henry Plummer arrived in Bannack and just months later was elected sheriff in hopes that he might bring some peace to the lawless settlement.
-What was not known by the citizens of Bannack, was that Plummer would later be suspected of being the the leader of the largest gang of the area road agents.
+In January 1863, Henry Plummer arrived in Bannack and was elected sheriff just months later in hopes that he might bring peace to the lawless settlement.
+What was not known by the citizens of Bannack was that Plummer would later be suspected of being the leader of the largest gang of area road agents.

 This group of bandits referred to themselves as the “Innocents” and grew to include more than 100 men.
 According to Plummer’s accusers, his contacts as sheriff gave him knowledge of when people were transporting their gold, which he would pass on to his gang.

-In May, 1863 a group of miners discovered gold in Alder Gulch, about eighty miles to the east of Bannack.
-When they took their gold to Bannack to buy supplies word soon leaked out and many of the area prospectors headed to Alder Gulch, which would soon become the thriving settlement of Virginia City.
+In May 1863, a group of miners discovered gold in Alder Gulch, about 80 miles east of Bannack.
+When they took their gold to Bannack to buy supplies, word soon leaked out, and many of the area prospectors headed to Alder Gulch, which would soon become the thriving settlement of Virginia City.

-The road between Bannack and Virginia City became a very hazardous journey as the road agents targeted the travelers journeying between the two mining camps.
-The ambitious Sheriff Plummer allegedly soon extended his operations to Virginia City when he was appointed U.S. Deputy Marshal for the region of Idaho Territory east of the mountains in August of 1863.
-Violent holdups became even more commonplace and about a hundred men were murdered during 1863.
+The road between Bannack and Virginia City became very hazardous as the road agents targeted the travelers journeying between the two mining camps.
+The ambitious Sheriff Plummer allegedly extended his operations to Virginia City when he was appointed U.S. Deputy Marshal for the region of Idaho Territory east of the mountains in August of 1863.
+Violent holdups became even more commonplace, and about a hundred men were murdered in 1863.

-As more people began to settle the West, President Abraham Lincoln appointed Sidney Edgerton Chief Justice of the Idaho Territory.
-Edgerton, his wife Mary, and their four children arrived in Bannack in September of 1863.
-Soon, Edgerton’s niece, Lucia Darling, taught the first school children in the settlement in the Edgerton’s living room, with twelve children attending.
+As more people began to settle in the West, President Abraham Lincoln appointed Sidney Edgerton Chief Justice of the Idaho Territory.
+Edgerton, his wife Mary, and their four children arrived in Bannack in September 1863.
+Soon, Edgerton’s niece, Lucia Darling, taught the first school children in the settlement in Edgerton’s living room, with 12 children attending.

 The vigilantes dispensed rough justice by hanging about twenty-four men.
-When one such man, by the name of Erastus “Red” Yager, who was about to be hanged, pointed a finger at Sheriff Henry Plummer as the leader of the gang, all hell broke loose.
+When one such man, Erastus “Red” Yager, who was about to be hanged, pointed the finger at Sheriff Henry Plummer as the gang’s leader, all hell broke loose.

 The residents were divided on whether or not Plummer was part of the murderous gang.
-But, one night after heavy drinking in a local saloon, the vigilantes decided he was guilty and tracked him down.
-On January 10, 1864 fifty to seventy-five men gathered up Plummer and his two main deputies, Buck Stinson and Ned Ray.
+But, one night, the vigilantes decided he was guilty after heavy drinking in a local saloon and tracked him down.
+On January 10, 1864, 50 to 75 men gathered up Plummer and his two principal deputies, Buck Stinson and Ned Ray.
 The three were marched to the gallows, where the two deputies were hanged first.
-According to one legend, Plummer promised to tell the vigilantes where $100,000 of gold was buried, if they would let him live.
-However, the vigilantes ignored this as they gradually hoisted him up by the neck.
+According to one legend, Plummer promised to tell the vigilantes where $100,000 of gold was buried if they would let him live.
+However, the vigilantes ignored this as they hoisted him by the neck.

-In the summer of 1864 the numbers of school age children had increased dramatically and the Edgerton home could no longer accommodate the classes.
-A crude log cabin was built to serve as school teacher, Lucia Darling’s school house.
+In the summer of 1864, the number of school-age children had increased dramatically, and the Edgerton home could no longer accommodate the classes.
+A crude log cabin was built to serve as teacher Lucia Darling’s schoolhouse.

 By the fall of 1864, nearly ten thousand people crowded along the area hillsides, living in tents, shacks, lean-tos, and eventually sturdier housing.
 Settlements were so numerous and scattered that people called the area the “fourteen-mile city.”
 But, for these thousands of people, the gold was already getting harder to find.